Why paying Zakat in the UK

 “Needy Muslims should be able to see the wealth of the rich Muslims and should be able to receive their portion of Zakat”.
 (Sheikh Fawzan)

-The “AL MISKIN” category refers to people who for instance, may have a job, a house and a car, but their income is below the minimum requirement.
+When paying Zakat in the UK, you will find that the ‘Al Miskin’ category includes those who for instance, may have a job, a house and a car, but their income is below the minimum requirement.
 Scholars mention that their earnings cover half of their annual expenses or more but fall below the minimum requirements to cover their total annual expenses.
 They could be people who receive state benefits but due to the benefit cap or due to rising living costs or due to personal circumstances struggle to make ends meet.

 In the UK, they could be: